February 1st 2020 – By: William Larsen – Civilians News – “News For All Views” – Why 1500 Meters Is The “Crown Jewel” Of The Olympic Games –

 Running is PURE, I love the purity of it.
 I love the, “me vs me,” aspect of it and in many ways it’s similar to golf, but much healthier.

-Nevertheless, the SCIENCE behind my weekly run is utterly fascinating, along with the preparation, as well as the lung capacity and really the TOUGHNESS required to run under 6 minutes, deep into my 30’s.
-Is it training?
-Is it body type?
-Is it evolution?
+Nevertheless… the SCIENCE behind my weekly run is utterly fascinating, along with the preparation, as well as the lung capacity and really just the TOUGHNESS required to run under 6 minutes, deep into my 30’s.

 Does it help to train everyday?
 Sure.

-But that’s the beauty of this sport too, heart can make up for inadequacies…… in fact, more than make up for inadequacies, particularly with smaller body types, where people can also use their lighter weight, to their advantage, as well…… That is to say, the more that I study the science behind running, the more that I believe this is a very cerebral sport……. hinged predominately upon mental toughness, for growth/evolution.
+And that’s the beauty of this sport too, heart can make up for inadequacies…… in fact, more than make up for inadequacies, particularly with smaller body types, whereby people can also use their lighter weight to their advantage, as well…… In fact, I would go as far as to say that smaller runners have an advantage, in some cases.
+That is to say, the more that I study the science behind running, the more that I believe this is a very cerebral sport……. hinged predominately upon mental toughness, for growth/evolution.

 Which leads me to the topic of today’s article, professional running and the limitations of the human body.
-I often wonder…. what it feels like when famous Marathon runner Eliud Kipchoge turns the final corner, on his 26th mile at 4’35/mile pace.
-It’s almost spiritual and hopefully, in the near future Ai technology will quantify this pain for the public, but some professional runners endure a level of intensity very few human’s can even comprehend, I believe.
+Often I wonder…. what does it feel like when famous Marathon runner Eliud Kipchoge turns the final corner, on his 26th mile at 4’35/mile pace?
+It’s almost spiritual and hopefully in the near future, Ai technology will quantify this pain for the public, but some professional runners endure a level of physical intensity that very few human being’s can even comprehend, in my opinion.
 The pain must be surreal.
 Professional running is a depth of physical pain and endurance that I believe cannot even be described.
-What Kipchoge and many great runners do, on a weekly basis is quite simply a level of toughness that you CANNOT TEACH.
+What Kipchoge and many great runners put their bodies through, on a weekly basis, is quite simply a level of toughness that you CANNOT TEACH.
 I would guess that lighting yourself on fire is about the only thing that equates to running the way Kipchoge runs a Marathon.

 I’m straying off topic, but let’s get back to the point….
 “Why is the 1 mile run so important?
 And what is the significance of it, in this year’s Olympic Games?”

-Running the mile under 4 minutes had never even been done before, up until 1954, when an Oxford runner broke the 4 minute barrier…. after decades of failed attempts.
+Well, for starters, running the mile under 4 minutes…. had never even been done until 1954, when an Oxford runner broke the 4 minute barrier…. after decades of failed attempts.

-That was 66 years ago and since that time…. the limits continue to change.
+Nevertheless, that was 66 years ago and since that time…. the limits of this event have continued to EVOLVE.

 Pretty incredible times, often only a mere 15-20-30-40 seconds off of the WORLD RECORD.
-Where I grew up, we had 2 runners who ran under 4’30, in High School…… Furthermore, that would’ve probably gotten both of them a Harvard scholarship back in 1970, but who’s keeping track……
+Where I grew up, we had 2 runners who ran under 4’30, in High School…… Furthermore, that would have probably earned them both a Harvard scholarship back in 1970, but who’s keeping track……

 Anyway; long story short…… it’s a field where the science of it has become shrouded in recent history and the standards are continuing to evolve.